pflanze/functional-perl/docs/howto.md

 This is nicely uniform, but perhaps a tad impractical.
 Perl programmers have gotten used to defining local functions with `my
-$foo= sub ..`, but are used to using Perl's subroutine (CODE) namespace for global functions; we don't think pushing to a single namespace would make enough sense.
+$foo= sub ..`, but are used to using Perl's subroutine (CODE) namespace for global functions; pushing people to use a single namespace probably won't make sense.

 But this means that the above becomes: